guardian/frontend/docs/inline-svgs.md

 All images in `inline-svgs` are run through SVGO before being inserted, so you can afford to leave useful comments etc. in a file if you want.

-Make only double quotes (`"`) are usefuld, include for attribute values.
+Make sure only double quotes (`"`) are used, include for attribute values.
 The requireJS plugin expects this and its’ string conconcatenation will fail if an `svg` source contains a single quote (`'`).

 In order to stop IE8 from freaking out (even though it cannot even render SVGs), you *must* remove any `xmlns` attributes from the `svg` element.